lorix-lpan/fun_trivia/README.md

 # fun_trivia
-Some fun small projects I have done
+A repository consists mostly of projects I have done when I just started learning coding.